Disability in horror films: Mental disabilities

 The film Split has been criticised for its portrayal of dissociative identity disorder.
 In particular, it was criticised for stigmatizing the disorder, and potentially causing harm to those that live with it.
 In an open letter to M. Night Shyamalan, disability activists wrote that "Split represents yet another gross parody of us based on fear, ignorance, and sensationalism, only much worse."

+In 2015, the independent psychological horror film They Look Like People received widely positive reactions, including on how director Perry Blackshear treated the issue of psychosis.
+Gabe Castro of Ghouls Next Door praised the movie for showing how the character portrayed by MacLeod Andrews does not hurt anyone despite his persecutory hallucinations.

 The 2016 American horror film Spring Break Zombie Massacre was created by Sam Suchman and Mattie Zufelt, best friends with Down syndrome, who also starred in the film.
 The movie was widely praised as refreshing for having neurodivergent minds in charge of the creative process.
 It was also celebrated for featuring protagonists with Down syndrome whose disability was not the main focus of the film.